Don’t ever pay full price when you go to the cinema. I’ve rounded up ALL the deals for Odeon, Vue, Cineworld, Everyman, Picturehouse and more!

 Get Meerkat Movies, and a year of 2 for 1 codes, for just a few quid.

-Compare the Market have replaced EE with the weekly two for one cinema tickets deal, and I’ve found a way to get this for around £1 (the lowest policy flexes between £1 and £2).
+Compare the Market have replaced EE with the weekly two for one cinema tickets deal, and I’ve found a way to get this for around £2 (pre-lockdown it was as low as £1).
 You can get access to this deal with this cheeky trick.
 You also now get Meerkat Meals included.

 Up to 40% off with free or £1 Tastecard+ and Gourmet Society trials